In this post, we take a tour of the most popular machine learning algorithms.

 Example algorithms include Logistic Regression and the Back Propagation Neural Network.

-Input data is not labelled and does not have a known result.
+Input data is not labeled and does not have a known result.

 Example problems are clustering, dimensionality reduction and association rule learning.